Skip to content

 mixing green beans with almonds

-Serve the green beans with the toasted almonds, shallots, and garlic on top.
+Serve the dish: I serve the green beans with the toasted almonds, shallots, and garlic on top.

 green beans amandine with lemon